fritzalder/faulty-point-unit/05_section-6_spec-cpu-2017/README.md

 ## 3. Reproducing and regenerating the benchmark data

-**NOTE AGAIN** that we do **not** expect artifact reviewers to perform this step as all relevant information can be deduced from the log outputs described in the previous step.
-However, if one wishes to reproduce and regenerate the raw data and run the benchmarks, this section is intended to describe all necessary steps.
+If one wishes to reproduce and regenerate the raw data and run the benchmarks, this section is intended to describe all necessary steps.

 The benchmarks were executed with the [SPEC CPU 2017](https://www.spec.org/cpu2017/) benchmark.
 Once a license has been purchased and the program has been installed, the user needs to adjust the basic configuration file based on the own needs and the utilized system.
 We performed all benchmarks inside a virtual machine with 16 cores and 16 GB of memory.
 While the configuration files shared as part of this artifact might not be usable as-is due to custom configurations of the user's machine, this is a list of the essential steps that need to be performed to include the attack in the configuration file.
 To reproduce and generate the raw data that was used as a basis for the first row in Table 4, the file `attack-fpus.cfg` was used with the following changes: